emmawalshdev/The-Book-bar/README.md

 ![ivf](assets/images/readmeFiles/ivf.jpg)

 #### The Scope plane
+Functional and content requirments were examined to deine what was in and what was out of scope.
+For functional requirements, the 3 why's were asked.
+What is said to be needed.
+What is the best solution to the problem.
+What is needed but not mentioned.
+For content requirements, the following were considered: What type of content would fulfil the need (image, video, text, mixed) and whether or not there were adequate resources to produce the content.

 * What's on the table

 *What's off the table

 #### The Structure plane

 #### The Skeleton plane